Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Introduction and motivation

 in an open, bounded domain $\Omega \subset \mathbb{R}^n$ with smooth boundary $\partial\Omega$, where $\nu$ denotes the outward unit normal vector on $\partial\Omega$ and $\tau\in \{0, 1\}$.
-The system governs the dynamics of two unknown functions: $u(x,t)$, representing the population density of a species and $v(x,t)$, describing the concentration of a chemical substance, with an external substance supply represented by $f(x,t)$.
+The system governs the dynamics of two unknown functions: $u(x,t)$, describing the population density of \textit{E. coli} and $v(x,t)$, representing the concentration of a chemical substance, with an external substance supply represented by $f(x,t)$.
 The diffusion coefficients $d_1 > 0$ and $d_2 > 0$ characterize the random dispersal of the species and substance, respectively.
 The chemo-repulsion mechanism is captured through the coefficient $\chi > 0$ in the term $+\chi\nabla\cdot(S(u)\nabla v)$, which models the species' avoidance of chemical gradients.
 The system includes logistic growth with rate $r > 0$, substance-induced mortality with coefficient $\mu > 0$, while the substance dynamics are governed by production rate $a > 0$ and decay rate $b > 0$.
-The exponents are assumed to satisfy $\kappa>1$ and $m>0$.
+The exponents are assumed to satisfy $\kappa>1$ and $m\geq 1$.
 We consider non-negative initial data $u_0(x) \geq 0$ and $v_0(x) \geq 0$, with additional regularity assumptions on the initial conditions satisfying

 Moreover, through out this paper we assume that the positive diffusion functions $D$ and $S$ satisfy the following specific regularity properties

 and

 where $\alpha, \beta>0$.
 Moreover, $f(x,t)$ satisfies